 When I market and promote this “free service package”, a perk which each client receives when they engage my firm, who do you think a prospective client is going to choose?

 In reading this article, please don’t get me wrong.
 I believe in doing what is tested and proven to work.

 Not all client maintenance plans fail, as I do know of some practitioners who have been very successful with their client maintenance plans, so it is possible.
 In fact, that’s why I have enlisted the help of a colleague who does have a successful client maintenance plan to discuss the details of his plan and how he has been able to make it work. >>LEARN MORE

 If you have a client maintenance plan that is standing the test of time – – I mean has been in existence for a minimum of three to five years without significant drop-off and you’re still making a tidy net profit (after all your expenses) – – don’t fix it!
 (And, if you are please drop me an e-mail to tell me all about it, because we’d love to feature your story in a future newsletter for those that are trying to find a maintenance fee plan that really is working!)

 But from what I have personally seen and heard, if you are currently trying to implement a client maintenance plan, you may be headed for a big fall off the cliff – – when your clients come out of the ether (or get awakened by your competitors who show why their free service package approach is much better!).

 RELATED TRAINING & EDUCATION

-If you’d like to learn more about this Free Service Package and how to implement it into your practice, please join me for a special encore presentation of my 90-minute program entitled, “Generate More Revenue & Retain More Clients with a Free Service Package” on Thursday, April 14, 2016.
-For more details and to register, click here.
+If you’d like to learn more about this Free Service Package and how to implement it into your practice, be sure to check out Phil’s 90-minute presentation entitled, “Generate More Revenue & Retain More Clients with a Free Service Package”.
+For more information and to purchase, click here.

 ABOUT THE AUTHOR